-- (a) a person (the "vendor") enters into an agreement (the "sale agreement") to sell or transfer the property to another person (the "first purchaser"); and - (b) any of the following persons (a "subsequent purchaser") obtains the right (a "transfer right") to have the property or any part of it transferred, on completion of the sale agreement, to the subsequent purchaser: - (i) a person other than the first purchaser; - (ii) the first purchaser and a person other than the first purchaser; - (iii) if there is more than one first purchaser, one or more of the first purchasers in different proportions from those in the sale agreement; and - (c) a subsequent purchaser or an associate of the subsequent purchaser gives or agrees to give additional consideration in order for the subsequent purchaser to obtain the transfer right; and - (d) the vendor transfers the property or any part of it to a subsequent purchaser. - (2) It is immaterial whether a subsequent purchaser obtains a transfer right -
+- (a) a person (the "vendor") enters into an agreement (the "sale agreement") to sell or transfer the property to another person (the "first purchaser"); and - (b) any of the following persons (a "subsequent purchaser") obtains the right (a "transfer right") to have the property or any part of it transferred, on completion of the sale agreement, to the subsequent purchaser: - (i) a person other than the first purchaser; - (ii) the first purchaser and a person other than the first purchaser; - (iii) if there is more than one first purchaser, one or more of the first purchasers in different proportions from those in the sale agreement; and - (c) a subsequent purchaser or an associate of the subsequent purchaser gives or agrees to give additional consideration in order for the subsequent purchaser to obtain the transfer right; and - (d) the vendor transfers the property or any part of it to a subsequent purchaser. - (2) It is immaterial whether a subsequent purchaser obtains a transfer right - s.
+36B

-- (a) by way of an assignment, nomination, novation or otherwise; or - (b) from the first purchaser or from another subsequent purchaser. - (3) Each assignment, nomination, novation or other arrangement by which a subsequent purchaser obtains a transfer right is called a "subsequent transaction". - (4) In this section - additional consideration for a transfer right means any consideration given or agreed to be given by a subsequent purchaser or an associate of the subsequent purchaser in order for the subsequent purchaser to obtain the transfer right, other than reimbursement of excluded costs, and - (a) if the subsequent purchaser obtained the transfer right from the first purchaser, the additional consideration is the amount that exceeds the consideration given or agreed to be given to the vendor by the first purchaser under the sale agreement in respect of the property that is the subject of the transfer right; or - (b) if the subsequent purchaser obtained the transfer right from another subsequent purchaser, the additional consideration is the amount that exceeds the consideration given or agreed to be given by that other subsequent purchaser or an associate of that other subsequent purchaser in order for that other subsequent purchaser to obtain a transfer right, to the extent that the consideration relates to the firstmentioned transfer right.
+- (a) if the subsequent purchaser obtained the transfer right from the first purchaser, the additional consideration is the amount that exceeds the consideration given or agreed to be given to the vendor by the first purchaser under the sale agreement in respect of the property that is the subject of the transfer right; or - (b) if the subsequent purchaser obtained the transfer right from another subsequent purchaser, the additional consideration is the amount that exceeds the consideration given or agreed to be given by that other subsequent purchaser or an associate of that other subsequent purchaser in order for that other subsequent purchaser to obtain a transfer right, to the extent that the consideration relates to the firstmentioned transfer right.